Ingan121/ModernActiveDesktop/README.md

 * ModernActiveDesktop, also known as Windows 98 Desktop Experience, is a highly customizable re-creation of the classic Windows desktop.
 * Started as a crappy Active Desktop clone, ModernActiveDesktop now features various useful apps that resembles the classic Windows components that will improve your desktop experience.
-* Primarily designed for Wallpaper Engine, but now it will work well on other modern browsers as well.
+* Primarily designed for Wallpaper Engine, but now it should work well on other modern browsers as well.
 Lively Wallpaper is also supported.
 <br><br>
 [Old Screenshot (circa 2.3)](docs/images/screenshot.png)
 <br><br>